Rizal, Cagayan: 21st century; spate of assassinations

 On the evening of December 13, 2006, 19-year-old Sangguniang Kabataan chairman Nelson "Bot" Asucena, who was a member of both Anakbayan and the peasant group Kagimungan, was assassinated outside his family's home in Barangay San Juan, Zinundungan Valley by six military men after he served them the coffee and water they had requested upon visiting.
-Before dying from his bullet wounds, Asucena gave his last wish to his father Hipolito, that he take care of his wife Marifel and their 3-year-old daughter.
-Hipolito later testified that Army Lt.
+Asucena's father, Hipolito, later testified that Army Lt.
 Marcelo Pascua, a family friend, had perpetrated the assassination, but officials from the Philippine Army denied the military's involvement in the incident, accusing the human rights group Karapatan of fabricating facts.
 A fact-finding mission by ecology group Taripnon, joined by Asucena's father and wife, was prevented from entering Barangay San Juan on January 20, 2007 by Pascua himself, who claimed that the area was restricted.

 On February 13, 2007, nine alleged contract killers, most of whom were from Cagayan, were arrested in Biñan, Laguna at an election checkpoint along the South Luzon Expressway (SLEX), with police authorities claiming that they were members of the New People's Army (NPA) rebel group based on the weapons and explosives found in their van.
 The police further claimed that they had been heading back to Cagayan after failing to find their targets in San Pedro, Laguna: two mayoral candidates of Rizal that were opponents of mayor Raul dela Cruz in the 2007 election.
 Two of those arrested were minors from Tuguegarao.

 On July 18, 2008, retired constabulary officer Elmer Baligod, a cousin of defeated mayoral candidate Joel Ruma, was tending to his food stall in front of his house in Tuguegarao when he was assassinated by Chito Cauilan and five other motorcycle-riding gunmen.
-Baligod's two sons Edwardson and Erwin witnessed the incident and chased after the gunmen, reaching the house of mayor dela Cruz, after which they alerted the police.
-Elmer was soon rushed to the People's Emergency Hospital in Tuguegarao but later died from his gunshot wounds.
-After negotiations were successfully held between the policemen and mayor dela Cruz to reveal the "male persons" in the latter's residence, Edwardson and Erwin identified Cauilan, an aide to dela Cruz, as one of the gunmen, who proceeded to be arrested.
-Cauilan would later be convicted for murder by the Tuguegarao Regional Trial Court (RTC) Branch 2 in February 2016, a decision later affirmed by the Court of Appeals in 2017 and Tuguegarao RTC Branch 3 in 2020.
+Baligod's two sons Edwardson and Erwin witnessed the incident and chased after the gunmen, reaching the house of mayor dela Cruz.
+Negotiations were held between police and mayor dela Cruz to reveal the "male persons" in the latter's residence, Edwardson and Erwin identified Cauilan, an aide to dela Cruz, as one of the gunmen, who was then arrested.
+Cauilan was convicted for murder in February 2016.